Actuator line modeling of vertical-axis turbines: Unsteady effects

 In this study we employed a dynamic stall model developed for low mach numbers by Sheng et al. \cite{Sheng2008}---derived from the Leishman--Beddoes (LB) semi-empirical model \cite{Leishman1989}.
 This model, along with two other Leishman--Beddoes model variants, was tested for its effectiveness in cross-flow turbine conditions by Dyachuk et al.~\cite{Dyachuk2014}, who concluded that the Sheng et al. variant results matched most closely with experiments.
 In a similar study \cite{Dyachuk2015}, the Sheng et al. model also performed better than the Gormont model \cite{Gormont1973}, which inspired its adoption here for the ALM.
 Note that even in the absence of stall, the LB DS models still modulate foil force and moment coefficients to account for unsteadiness, which is important for the reduced frequencies of the rotors simulated here.

-Before the dynamic stall subroutine is executed, the static profile data for each element is interpolated linearly based on local chord Reynolds number.
+Before the dynamic stall subroutine is executed, the static profile data for each element is interpolated linearly based on local chord Reynolds number, which is calculated based on the detected inflow velocity for each actuator line element and the simulation's kinematic viscosity.
 The profile data characteristics---static stall angle, zero-lift drag coefficient, and separation point curve fit parameters---are then recomputed each time step such that the effects of Reynolds number on the static data are included.

 Inside the ALM, angle of attack is sampled from the flow field rather than calculated based on the geometric angle of attack.
 Therefore, the implementation of the LB DS model was such that the equivalent angle of attack $\alpha_\mathrm{equiv}$ was taken as the sampled rather than the lagged geometric value.
 A similar implementation was used by Dyachuk et al. \cite{Dyachuk2015a} inside a vortex model.